ind-lgo/Python-Sniper-Bot/README.md

-'-nb' or '--nobuy', No Buy, Skipp buy, if you want to use only TakeProfit/StopLoss/TrailingStopLoss '-tp' or '--takeprofit', Percentage TakeProfit from your input BNB amount. e.g. "-tp 50" '-tsl'or '--trailingstoploss', 'Percentage Trailing-Stop-loss from your first Quote "-tsl 50"
+'-nb' or '--nobuy', No Buy, Skipp buy, if you want to use only TakeProfit/StopLoss/TrailingStopLoss '-tp' or '--takeprofit', Percentage TakeProfit from your input BNB amount. e.g. "-tp 50" '-sl' or '--stoploss', Percentage StopLoss from your input BNB amount. e.g. "-sl 50" '-tsl'or '--trailingstoploss', 'Percentage Trailing-Stop-loss from your first Quote "-tsl 50"

 '-so' or '--sellonly', Sell ALL your Tokens from given token address